ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 {% highlight python %}
 {% raw %}
-# Log-Likelihood that all number were randomly drawn from a normal distribution with m = 0, s = 1
+# Log-likelihood that all numbers were randomly drawn from a normal distribution with m = 0, s = 1
 math.log( np.prod( [pdf(x, 0, 1) for x in dat] ) )

 # -11.613512087983674

-# Log-Likelihood that all number were randomly drawn from a normal distribution with m = 2, s = 1
+# Log-likelihood that all numbers were randomly drawn from a normal distribution with m = 2, s = 1
 math.log( np.prod( [pdf(x, 2, 1) for x in dat] ) )

 # -21.924523723972346